LADYBUGS - Miss Long

 Physical Development

-We will develop our fine and gross motor skills through play inside and outside.
-We will continue to focus on coordination and balance.
-We are also very lucky to have the Robins Foundation working with us again this term, focusing on developing ball skills.
-Our P.E. day is Wednesday.
+P.E this term which will be taught by me.
+Our P.E. day is Monday.
 In addition, we will be starting Squiggle Whilst We Wiggle, a quick gross motor activity done each day to develop our range of gross motor movements to support our fine motor writing skills.

 Understanding The World